Superchig/dmv-scraper/README.md

 offices by distance to a specified address.

 ## Requirements
-This relies on Google's Distance Matrix API, so it requires an API key, stored in a file named maps_api_key.
+This relies on Google's Distance Matrix API, so it requires an API key.

 Your driver's license / instructional permit number, as well as a date of birth, are required by the CA DMV to set up a driving appointment.